ohhsodead/FileMasta/README.md

 - Search movies by people, years and genre
 - Bookmark files to be viewed later, and
 - Filter files by format, host and sort alphabetically
-- Includes an interal VLC media player
+- Includes an internal VLC media player
 - Support for external players (Currently includes WMP, MPC & VLC - Open for requests)
 - Simple built-in download client
 - Collects metadata from OMDb API & Popcorn Time API